-Sidebars are very valuable real estate on any website.
+Despite the increase in mobile traffic, sidebars are still valuable real estate on any website.
 And yet, they are very poorly used my most bloggers.
 They're cluttered, ad filled, badge filled, and often scroll down the page long after the blog post has finished.

 It's time to evaluate every single thing you have in your sidebar.
 Ask yourself these questions and be harsh with yourself: